Image

 Last Updated: February 29, 2024

 Criminal Defense Lawyer Lexington, MO.
-Being arrested and accused of a crime, even a seemingly insignificant one such as a traffic ticket or DWI, can change someone’s life for good.
-Not only will your reputation among colleagues, friends, and family be permanently soiled, if found guilty you will be facing substantial penalties varying from fines to time spent performing community service to even time in jail.
-Also, if your charges are felonies, a conviction means your rights as a citizen will be heavily limited, including being unable to vote or own a firearm.
+Having a criminal charge filed against you, even a minor one such as a traffic ticket or DWI, can change someone’s life permanently.
+Not only will your reputation among friends, family, and colleagues be permanently changed, if found guilty you will be looking at major penalties ranging from fines to time spent performing community service to even jail time.
+Furthermore, if your charges are felonies, a conviction means your rights as a citizen will be heavily restricted, including being unable to vote or own a firearm.

-Having the correct Lexington criminal defense lawyer representing you in a court of law can be what separates your charges being lowered, if not entirely eliminated, and having to face these penalties.
-You need a lawyer who gives your case the best in personal care and attention, who will plan out a proven, winning defense strategy tailor-made for your own situation, and do all that they can to reduce—or even eliminate—the effect that criminal charges can have on your life.
+Having the right Lexington criminal defense lawyer representing you in the courtoroom can make the difference between your charges being lowered, if not entirely eliminated, and having to suffer these penalties.
+You need a lawyer who gives your case the utmost in personal attention and care, who will map out a smart, winning defense strategy custom-made for your unique situation, and do everything in their power to reduce—or even do away with—the effect that criminal charges can have on your life.

-The veteran Lexington, MO criminal defense lawyers at Combs Waterkotte are here to help Lexington-area citizens from all walks of life who are looking at criminal charges limit the effect they have on their freedom, lives, and reputations.
-Our standard of offering successful, client-focused legal representation is unrivalled among criminal defense lawyers in Lexington.
-We are waiting to talk to you about your case today and offer free, no-strings-attached initial consultations.
-If you are facing criminal charges and want to put the attorneys at Combs Waterkotte on your side, call us at (314) 900-HELP or get in touch with us online today.
+The veteran Lexington, MO criminal defense lawyers at Combs Waterkotte are here to assist Lexington-area citizens from all walks of life who are facing criminal charges reduce the effect they have on their freedom, lives, and reputations.
+Our standard of offering successful, client-focused legal representation is unequaled among criminal defense lawyers in Lexington.
+We are eager to talk to you about your case today and offer free, no-strings-attached initial consultations.
+If you are facing criminal charges and want to put the attorneys at Combs Waterkotte in your corner, give us a call at (314) 900-HELP or contact online today.

 A Complete Lexington, MO Criminal Defense Lawyer

-The skilled Lexington, MO criminal defense lawyers at Combs Waterkotte take a extensive array of case types and criminal charges, including:
+The experienced Lexington, MO criminal defense lawyers at Combs Waterkotte handle a extensive array of case types and criminal charges, including:

-Finding the right lawyer can make the difference between your case being decided in your favor and being deprived of your rights and freedoms.
+Choosing the right lawyer can be the difference between your case going in your favor and being deprived of your rights and freedoms.
 Unlike other Lexington criminal defense lawyers, our firm centers our entire experience around complete, total client satisfaction.
-When you choose Combs Waterkotte, you can rest easy knowing that you can talk to your Lexington, MO criminal defense lawyer 24/7 to discuss the facts of your case, how you want to proceed, or any other topic.
-Regardless of where you are, what time it is, or your current situation, you will have a dedicated line to your attorney to lend an ear in your time of need.
+When you choose Combs Waterkotte, you can rest easy knowing that you can talk to your Lexington, MO criminal defense lawyer at any time of day to talk about the facts of your case, legal strategy, or anything else.
+No matter where you are, the time of day, or your current situation, you will have a direct line to your attorney to listen and understand you in your time of need.

 When Should I Call A Criminal Defense Lawyer?

-If you ever get in trouble with the police, you may believe that if you “lay low” or say what they want to hear, you will be all right and they will not hassle you further.
-However, this is a rare occurrence, and you should take any criminal investigation seriously and be ready to talk to an experienced St. Louis criminal defense lawyer at any time.
+If you ever get in trouble with the police, you may believe that if you “lay low” or say the right thing, you will be all right and they will not give you any more trouble.
+However, this situation happens rarely, if ever, and you should take any criminal investigation seriously and be ready to speak with a trusted St. Louis criminal defense lawyer at any time.

-It is entirely possible that you may not think that it is necessary to talk to a criminal defense lawyer, but calling one could greatly improve the outcome of your case.
-Here are a few scenarios where calling a Lexington defense lawyer is the right decision:
+It is 100% possible that you may not think that it is necessary to chat with a criminal defense lawyer, but calling one could greatly improve the outcome of your case.
+Here are a few instances where calling a Lexington defense lawyer is the right thing to do:

 • When investigators “just want to ask questions”.
-If you were near the scene of a crime and were in no way involved it, it’s logical to talk to the police.
-However, you still need to mind your words, as the police did not directly see what happened: after all, this is why they are talking to you in the first place.
-A rookie or overzealous officer could read your statement the wrong way and think that you are a prime suspect.
-If police want your witness statement, ask them if you can make an appointment with the officer.
-This way, you can call an attorney, discuss what you saw and how you fit into the situation, and make sure what you tell the police leaves no doubt that you were just a bystander.
-If the facts of your case are murky and could possibly place you under suspicion, you should hire a criminal defense lawyer to safeguard your rights.
+If you were at the scene of a crime and were just passing through, it’s logical to talk to the police.
+However, you still need to mind your words, as the police did not directly witness the crime: after all, this is why they are talking to you to begin with.
+An inexperienced or overzealous officer could take your statement the wrong way and consider you a prime suspect.
+If police want your eyewitness account, request if you can make an appointment with the officer.
+This way, you can talk to an attorney, discuss what you saw and how you were involved, and make sure what you say to the police clearly establishes that you were just a bystander.
+If the facts of your case are not clear and could lead to you being a person of interest, it’s a good idea to hire a criminal defense lawyer to protect your rights.

-• When police want you to sign a document.
-Police cannot compel you to do anything unless they have a genuine hunch that you committed a crime.
-The Fourth Amendment to the Constitution grants you protection from unreasonable searches and seizures, and heavily sanctions their ability to get search warrants or require you to grant access to personal data.
-But, police will occasionally ask you to sign “releases”, which permit them to get blood tests or scans to see if you had drugs or alcohol in your system.
-If the police request that you sign one of these forms, politely decline and ask to speak with a lawyer.
-Voluntarily allowing the police to obtain access to these records, even if they did not have a good reason to ask for them, automatically makes them admissible in court as evidence, so it is critical to know your rights at all times.
+• When police want you to sign something.
+Police cannot order you to do anything unless they have a reasonable suspicion that you committed a crime.
+The Fourth Amendment to the Constitution gives you protection from unreasonable searches and seizures, and heavily sanctions their ability to obtain search warrants or make you grant access to personal information.
+However, police will from time to time ask you to sign “releases”, which allow them to get blood work or scans to see if you had drugs or alcohol in your system.
+If the police want you to sign one of these forms, politely refuse and request to talk with a lawyer.
+Voluntarily allowing the police to obtain access to these records, even if they did not have a good reason to request them, automatically renders them admissible in court as evidence, so it is critical to know your rights at all times.

 • When you have been arrested for a crime.
 This is the most logical time you need a criminal defense lawyer in Lexington, MO.
-If you are ever taken into custody by the police, you should immediately invoke your right to remain silent, explain that you do not want to answer any questions without an attorney being present, and call a Lexington criminal defense lawyer who can help you defend yourself against charges and accusations.
+If you are ever arrested by the police, you should immediately invoke your right to remain silent, say that you do not want to answer any questions without a lawyer by your side, and call a Lexington criminal defense lawyer who can help you stand up against charges and accusations.

 Fixing Traffic Tickets In Lexington, MO

 If there’s one thing that Lexington drivers do not want to see behind them, it’s the unmistakable sight of police sirens pulling them over for something they did on the roads.
-Motorists all over Lexington, MO know that local municipal law enforcement uses traffic tickets not to punish reckless drivers, but sometimes as additional revenue sources (especially if the municipality you are driving through has a dwindling property tax base, or indeed does not have a property tax at all).
+Motorists all around Lexington, MO know that local municipal police departments use traffic enforcement not to promote good driving habits, but sometimes as additional revenue sources (especially if the municipality you were pulled over in has a declining property tax base, or indeed does not have a property tax at all).

-Being given a traffic ticket in Lexington, MO isn’t just a nuisance, it’s also a drain on your finances.
-If you decide to pay your Lexington traffic ticket, you indirectly plead guilty to the charges you were pulled over for and they go on your driving record.
-Depending on the degree of your offense, you could be facing a suspension or revocation of your driver’s license, and your car insurance premiums will dramatically increase.
-Tickets generally cannot be expunged from your driving record for at least three years, as well, which means that if you are pulled over another time during this window you could be subject to increased penalties.
+Getting a traffic ticket in Lexington, MO isn’t just a pain, it’s also a financial penalty.
+If you decide to pay your Lexington traffic ticket, you effectively plead guilty to the charges against you and they go on your driving record.
+Depending on the degree of your offense, you could be looking at a suspension or revocation of your driver’s license, and your car insurance premiums will greatly increase.
+Tickets in general cannot be struck from your driving record for a minimum of three years, as well, which means that if you are pulled over another time during this window you could be looking at increased penalties.

-More and more Lexington drivers are choosing Combs Waterkotte as their Lexington traffic ticket lawyer, and for good reason.
-Combs Waterkotte brings unparalleled legal acumen to every single one of its cases, even minor moving violations.
-Our firm works tirelessly to ensure that the charges on your traffic ticket are reduced to non-moving violations (which, once paid, are removed from your record or affect insurance rates) or have your ticket dismissed due to police error.
-Most importantly, our top-notch Lexington traffic ticket lawyer services come at an exceptional value: just $49.99 for most cases, allowing you access to quality legal services at a price you would not expect.
-If you have recently been written a traffic ticket in Lexington, MO and do not want it to affect your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of fixing your Lexington traffic ticket.
+A growing number of Lexington drivers are choosing Combs Waterkotte as their Lexington traffic ticket lawyer, and with good reason.
+Combs Waterkotte brings unparalleled legal knowledge to every one of its cases, even minor moving violations.
+Our firm works tirelessly to make sure that the charges on your traffic ticket are brought down to non-moving violations (which, once paid, do not stay on your record or affect insurance premiums) or have your ticket dismissed due to police not following proper procedure.
+Best of all, our premier Lexington traffic ticket lawyer services come at an excellent value, giving you access to premier legal services at a price you can afford If you have recently been written a traffic ticket in Lexington, MO and do not want it to stay on your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of getting your Lexington traffic ticket fixed.

 Other cases we take on in Lexington, MO include:

-When you have been charged with a crime, from a small traffic ticket for failing to properly signal to serious felonies, talk to a seasoned Lexington, MO criminal defense lawyer at Combs Waterkotte first.
-Call us at (314) 900-HELP or contact us online to schedule a free consultation.
-Our firm is eager to talk with you at a time that fits your schedule to help you defend yourself against criminal accusations and keep your hard-won reputation amongst friends and in the community.
+When you have been accused of a crime, from a simple traffic ticket for failing to properly signal to serious felonies, talk to a skilled Lexington, MO criminal defense lawyer at Combs Waterkotte first.
+Call us at (314) 900-HELP or contact us online to schedule a free review of your case.
+Our firm is ready to talk with you at a time that fits your schedule to help you defend yourself against criminal accusations and keep your hard-won reputation amongst friends and in the community.

 View Service Areas